hiepzen/PayME-SDK-IOS/README_EN.md

 ### login()

 There are 2 cases
-- Used to login for the first time right after initializing PayME.
+- Used to login for the first time right after create PayME.
-- Used when the accessToken expires, when calling the SDK function that returns the ResponseCode.EXPIRED error code, the app needs to call login again to get the accessToken for other functions.
+- Used when the accessToken expires, when calling the SDK function that returns the ResponseCode.EXPIRED error code, the app needs to re-call login to get the accessToken for other functions.

-After calling login() successfully, then call other functions of the SDK ( openWallet, pay ...)
+After calling login() successfully, then call other functions of the SDK (openWallet, pay ...)

 ```swift
 public func login(